mrkndrwslmn/CMS/storage/documentations/DOCKER_SETUP.md

 3. Start developing your application
 4. Use the provided commands for daily development tasks

-**Important:** All your existing configurations (Auth0, Firebase, Maya, Supabase) are preserved and will work with Docker!
+**Important:** All your existing configurations (Firebase Authentication, Firebase, Maya, Supabase) are preserved and will work with Docker!

 For any issues, check the troubleshooting section or examine the logs using `docker-compose logs -f`.